AlessiaWang/Chatterbot_Project/Reflection_Chatbot_Development.md

 - Then the problem occurs:
   - In my list data, I set that: when a user asked "Find me cafés in Amsterdam", the chatbots will provide some specific, pre-determined responses.
 But this also means that the chatbots may suddenly ask the participants to "Find me cafés in Amsterdam".
 Although in my brief user's guide (How_to_chat_with_the_Chatbot.docx)[./How_to_chat_with_the_Chatbot.docx], I already told the participants, if the chatbots asked them something that you did not know how to answer or did not want to answer, they could just reply "I don't know" or throw the question back to the chatbots.
 But this problem still could have resulted in a lower degree of the perceived functionality of the chatbots, which could have confounded the effect of consumer scepticism on purchase intention.

-Unfortuantely, I haven't found a solution to this problem.
+Unfortuantely, I haven't found a solution for this problem.

 ### 4. My failures